-Definition 3 In any partial assignment of some clients to facilities, we say that the slack of a facility f with capacity $2^t$ is the difference between $2^t$ and the number of clients that are being served by f.
-Moreover, for a vertex v in the 2-HST, the slack of subtree $T_v$ denotes the total slack of the facilities located in $T_v$ .
+Definition 3 In a partial assignment of clients to facilities, the slack of a facility f is the difference between its capacity and the number of clients assigned to f.
+The slack of a subtree T_v rooted at a v is the total slack of facilities in T_v .

 We first present our dynamic programming algorithm under the assumption that the 2-HST is a full binary tree.
 This cannot be assumed in general, but we present this first because it is simpler than the general case and still introduces the key ideas behind our algorithm.
-The general case is more technical and requires two levels of DP; the details appear in Appendix A.
+The general case is more technical and requires two levels of DP; the details appear in 3.2.